 Resources in Nobl9

-They contain all other resources—services, data sources, alert policies, and alert methods.
-Services, in turn, encompass SLOs, and SLOs hold objectives.
+Projects serve as the primary organizational unit in Nobl9.
+They contain all other resources, including services, data sources, alert policies, and alert methods.

-Data sources refer to monitoring solutions with which Nobl9 is integrated.
-They provide data for your SLOs.
+Data sources are monitoring solutions that integrate with Nobl9 to provide data for your SLOs.

 Change history Enterprise